 Due to recent volcanic and seismic activity, the Turrialba Volcano National Park is currently closed.
-The most recent eruptions were in November 2014.
-These eruptions were both phreatic (which include ash, gas, and mud) and strombolian (which includes magna).
+The most recent eruptions were a series of eruptions on March 12 that resulted in closing the SJO airport and spewed ash throughout the central valley.
+Turrialba erupted again on March, 13 forcing the SJO airport to remain closed.
+These eruptions were phreatic (which include ash, gas, and mud) and strombolian (which includes magna).
 Ash from the eruptions reached areas around San José and made it to the provinces of Alajuela, Limón, and Heredia.

 Prior to this period of volcanic activity, the last major eruptions occurred in 1866.
 Fumarolic activity, however, has remained constant from the summit of the highest peak.
 There are three well-defined craters located at the top, the most profound of which measures 164 ft (50 m), giving the impression of a lunar landscape similar to that of the Irazu Volcano.
 In fact, many people call them twin volcanoes due to their similar characteristics and close proximity.